sdiehl/wiwinwlh/tutorial.md

 Having to enter a secondary closure every time we used ``($)`` would introduce an enormous overhead.
 Fortunately GHC has a pass to eliminate small functions like this by simply replacing the function call with the body of its definition at appropriate call-sites.
-There compiler contains a variety heuristics for determining when this kind of substitution is appropriate and the potential costs involved.
+The compiler contains a variety of heuristics for determining when this kind of substitution is appropriate and the potential costs involved.